 - Age increases your risk of developing glaucoma.
 People over forty are at a higher risk of glaucoma than younger people, and that risk gets higher with age.
 Once a person reaches age sixty, the risk of glaucoma is about six times higher than that of a younger person.

 - There are some health conditions that have been linked with glaucoma.
-Having high eye pressure, being nearsighted or farsighted, having corneas that are thin in the center, or having a thinning optic nerve can all contribute to your risk of glaucoma.
+Having high eye pressure or being nearsighted or farsighted can contribute to your risk of glaucoma.
 However, other medical conditions that you might not think relate to your eyes can raise your risk too.
 High blood pressure, diabetes, migraines, and poor blood circulation are all factors in a person’s glaucoma risk.

 - Your family history also has an impact on your glaucoma risk.
 Primary open-angle glaucoma is the most common type of glaucoma, and it’s hereditary.
 If any members of your immediate family have this kind of glaucoma, you are at a much higher risk than most of the population.